-When I was in high school in the late 70s and early 80s, I weighed 108 pounds and was worried about gaining weight… The bathroom scale was my friend and I probably became anorexic (back then, there was no word for it - it was called “wanting to look like a supermodel”).
-I kept waiting, but my boobs never grew to a “decent size.”
+When I was in high school in the late 70s and early 80s, I weighed 108 pounds and was worried about gaining weight.
+The bathroom scale was my friend - I may have been anorexic (back then, there was no word for it - it was called “wanting to look like a supermodel”).
+And I kept waiting, but my boobs never grew to a “decent size.”

-Now that I'm in my 50's, I’m free of society’s handcuffs and am done worrying about what others think about me.
+Now that I'm in my 50's, I’m free of society’s handcuffs and am done worrying about what others think.
 I need to be myself.

 release the boobs (in mexico)

 I had my breast implants removed in Puerto Vallarta, Mexico in 2019.